rolang/anymind-btc-billionaire/README.md

 This can be achieved in automated way for example by configuring the deployment in a managed cluster like Kubernetes over a cloud provider like AWS or Google.

-For centralized services like Kafka and Postgres we can achieve scalability after reaching limits of single instances by adding new brokers and replicate or mirror topics across brokers, in Postgres we can introduce clustering and/or partitioning of tables and/or boot independent instances which will be hydrated by the data from the Kafka cluster.
+For central services like Kafka and Postgres we can achieve scalability after reaching limits of single instances by adding new brokers and replicate or mirror topics across brokers, in Postgres we can introduce clustering and/or partitioning of tables and/or boot independent instances which will be hydrated by the data from the Kafka cluster.
 This way we can also have deployments in different regions.
 The client would be able to choose